zdebruine/RcppML/README.md

 ## Getting Started

-See the package vignette in the `/vignettes` directory for a basic introduction to each function listed above.
+See the package vignette in the `/vignettes` directory for a basic introduction to each function listed above and a brief application of NMF to single-cell analysis.

 Install the development version of `RcppML`: